 We do not anticipate paying cash dividends on our common stock in the foreseeable future.
 Any payment of cash dividends will depend upon our financial condition, capital requirements, earnings and other factors deemed relevant by our board of directors.
 Further, the terms of our 2002 Credit Facility currently prohibit us from paying cash dividends on our common stock.
-The terms of the 2003 Credit Facility are expected to prohibit our ability to pay cash dividends on our common stock.
-The terms of our indentures also restrict us from paying cash dividends on our common stock.
+The terms of the 2003 Credit Facility are expected to prohibit us from paying cash dividends on our common stock.
 We cannot assure you that the agreements governing our current and future indebtedness will permit us to pay cash dividends on our common stock.
-In addition, under the terms of our Series B convertible preferred stock and any Series C mandatory convertible preferred stock sold as part of the Financing Plan, we are restricted from paying any cash dividends on our common stock if we are not current in our dividend payments with respect to such preferred stock.
+In addition, under the terms of our Series B convertible preferred stock and any Series C mandatory convertible preferred stock sold as part of this offering, we are restricted from paying any cash dividends on our common stock if we are not current in our dividend payments with respect to such preferred stock.